dbaldridge-lab/htcf/vscode.md

     - `GitHub.remotehub`
     - `GitHub.copilot`
     - `GitHub.copilot-chat`

+### 3. Install Extension on HTCF
-Note: you will need to repeat this step once you log on to HTCF.
-A button will appear on these extensions giving you the option to also install on the remote machine.
+A button will appear on some extensions giving you the option to also install on the remote machine.
 This will install the extension to your home folder on HTCF.

-You can list all installed extensions with their versions by running ```code --list-extensions --show-versions```.
+You can list all installed extensions with their versions by running `code --list-extensions --show-versions`.

-### 2. Configuring VSCode to connect to HTCF and edit files on the server directly
+### 4. Configuring SSH
 While still on your local machine:
 - Select open <img width="86" alt="image" src="https://github.com/dbaldridge-lab/htcf/assets/50468813/2ec5756e-5918-475e-b713-d0c0d1f41082">